Just around every solitary football fan has actually seen a perform ranking the ten best quarterbacks to ever play the game.

-Montana has been even more successful in the postseason than in the regular season.
-He is probably the greatest postseason quarterback in NFL history.
+Montana has actually been even much more successful in the postseason 보다 in the constant season.
+That is probably the best postseason quarterback in NFL history.

-Four times he led the 49ers into the Super Bowl, and all four times they won.
+Four times he led the 49ers right into the at sight Bowl, and also all 4 times lock won.

-In Super Bowl XVI, he threw a touchdown and ran for another, outplaying Bengals" quarterback Ken Anderson, the regular season MVP.
+In Super bowl XVI, that threw a touchdown and also ran for another, outplaying Bengals" quarterback Ken Anderson, the consistent season MVP.

-In Super Bowl XIX, he threw for three touchdowns and ran for a fourth, outplaying Dolphins" quarterback Dan Marino, the regular season MVP.
+In Super key XIX, that threw for 3 touchdowns and ran for a fourth, outplaying Dolphins" quarterback Dan Marino, the constant season MVP.

-In Super Bowl XXII, he led a game-winning 92-yard touchdown drive in the final three minutes, outplaying Bengals" quarterback Boomer Esiason, the regular season MVP.
+In Super bowl XXII, he led a game-winning 92-yard touchdown journey in the last three minutes, outplaying Bengals" quarterback Boomer Esiason, the constant season MVP.

-And in 1989, he threw a then-record five touchdown passes in the biggest blowout in Super Bowl history, outplaying Broncos" quarterback John Elway, who was two years removed from an MVP award.
+And in 1989, that threw a then-record five touchdown overcome in the biggest blowout in Super bowl history, outplaying Broncos" quarterback man Elway, that was 2 years removed from an MVP award.

-He earned MVP honors in three of his four Super Bowls and threw a total of 11 touchdowns against zero interceptions (127.8 passer rating).
+He deserve MVP honors in 3 of his 4 Super Bowls and also threw a complete of 11 touchdowns versus zero interceptions (127.8 passer rating).

 Montana suffered through a terrible three-game stretch in the postseason (1985-1987) in which he threw zero touchdown passes and posted a 50.5 passer rating.
-He led the 49ers to exactly three points in each game, all blowout losses.
+That led the 49ers to exactly three points in every game, every blowout losses.

-He was even benched in the third quarter of the 49ers" loss to the Vikings in the divisional round in 1987, one of the biggest upsets in playoff history.
+He was also benched in the third quarter of the 49ers" loss come the Vikings in the divisional ring in 1987, among the greatest upsets in playoff history.
 That"s right.
-Joe Montana was benched in a playoff game, despite winning two Super Bowls at that point in his career.
+Joe Montana was benched in a playoff game, despite winning 2 Super Bowls at that suggest in his career.

-Joe Cool bounced back, and from 1988 to 1990, Montana was simply unstoppable in the postseason.
+Joe Cool bounced back, and also from 1988 to 1990, Montana was merely unstoppable in the postseason.

-He completed 70 percent of his passes for 22 touchdowns and just two interceptions, and his 126.5 passer rating included a triple-digit passer rating in all eight games.
+He completed 70 percent that his passes for 22 touchdowns and just two interceptions, and also his 126.5 passer rating had a triple-digit passer rating in all eight games.

-His 16 career playoff wins are an NFL record and his .696 winning percentage is one of the best marks in history.
+His 16 job playoff wins space an NFL record and his .696 win percentage is among the finest marks in history.